anseal/it.is.js/README.md

 # it.is.js

 This library solve only one problem - it checks if values are of the kind you expect them to be.
-But it **serves it right**.
+But it **solves it right**.

 Because the library was **generated**.